SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/lab4-v2.md

    ![](./Media/replaceappsetting.png)

-10. In ASP.NET Core, `appsettings.json` is a configuration file used to store various application settings, such as service endpoints, and other application-specific settings and save the file **Ctrl + S**.
+10. In ASP.NET Core, `appsettings.json` is a configuration file that stores various application settings, such as service endpoints, and other application-specific settings and saves the file **Ctrl + S**.

     | **Variables**       | **Values**                                             |
     | --------------------|--------------------------------------------------------|